public-transport/transitous/README.md

 }
 ```

+In both cases, the name needs to be unique in the file, except for if it is an GTFS-RT feed.
+These are realtime feeds that contain updates for a GTFS feed.
+In order to know which one to apply the updates to, the names must match.

 If the feed contains errors, you can try to add the `"fix": true` attribute, to try to automatically correct errors.

 Once you create a pull request, fetching your feed will automatically be tested.